Trust your body, outsmart the marketing:

 1) Communication fit: do you feel understood without translating yourself?

-Neurodivergent communication can be direct, detailed, literal, tangential, slow-to-start, or fast-to-connect.
+Neurodivergent communication can be direct, detailed, literal, tangential, slow-to-start, fast-to-connect, or “too honest” for polite culture.
 Some people need time before they can speak.
 Some need precise questions.
-Some need a therapist who summarises and checks meaning.
-Some think in systems, not stories.
+Some want summaries and meaning-checks.
+Some think in concepts, not stories.

-A good-fit therapist does not treat this as a problem.
+A good-fit therapist doesn’t treat this as a problem.
 They treat it as your interface.

-• You do not leave feeling you must rehearse how to speak “correctly” next time.
+• You don’t leave feeling you must rehearse how to speak “correctly” next time.

 • They check understanding instead of guessing your meaning.